xfra35/f3-cron/README.md

 ### Crontab

-Each job is scheduled using the (nearly) standard crontab format, which consists in 5 fields separated by spaces:
+Each job is scheduled using the (nearly) standard crontab format, which consists of 5 fields separated by spaces:

 ```
  * * * * *